chinmobi/ginmod/README.md

 * `errors` - Define the common errors and utility using for application.
 * `middleware` - Provide structures to organize/manage Gin middlewares.
 * `restful` - Define and pack the RESTful API response (data/error).
+* `security` - Provide security utility for authentication and authorization.

 ## Authors